 Making your own baby food puts you in control of what goes into your child's meals and will save you money at the grocery store.
 It also gives parents a more hands-on role in the process of discovering their little ones' culinary preferences.
 What better feeling than watching your baby happily devour a meal you lovingly prepared?
 It might sound like an intimidating and time-consuming task, but in reality, the process is pretty simple.

 You can make an endless variety of single- and multiple-ingredient baby blends with just two basic steps: steaming or roasting, and then blending.
 Fruits, vegetables, and proteins can be roasted in the oven or steamed on the stovetop, microwave, or in an electric food steamer.
 While you could mash by hand or process steamed food through a food mill, a blender saves you the time and mess by making quick work of pureeing everything from baby’s first bites to thicker, more advanced textures.
-Plus, blenders are a staple for making smoothies and popsicles, both useful recipes when introducing fruit and veggies.
+Plus, blenders are a staple for making smoothies and frozen pops, both useful recipes when introducing fruit and veggies.

 To help you figure out which style is best for your needs, here are the best blenders for making baby food.